Goitom74/World-life-expectancy-analysis-by-country-and-development-status/README.md

 # World-life-expectancy-analysis-by-country-and-development-status
 This project investigates global life expectancy patterns, focusing on how a country's development status influences average life expectancy.
+By analyzing health, economic, and demographic data across countries, the project highlights disparities between developed and developing nations and uncover key factors that contribute to longevity.